-Grade 3 or 4 events of cytopenias, including anemia, neutropenia, and thrombocytopenia, have occurred in subjects treated with acalabrutinib.
+Grade 3 or 4 events of cytopenias, including anemia, neutropenia, and thrombocytopenia have occurred in subjects treated with acalabrutinib.
 Monitor blood counts as specified in the SoA and as medically appropriate.
 Please refer to Section 6.7 for study drug modification guidance.
-Subjects with cytopenias should be managed according to institutional guidelines or as clinically indicated.